 Refinancing only makes sense if you plan on staying in the house long enough to recover your costs, including bank fees, attorney fees, title insurance fees, and appraisal fees.
 If you plan to sell your house in a year or two, you probably should stay on your current mortgage.
 This move will likely only waste your time and money.
 Selling too soon after refinancing means you won’t live in your home long enough to capture the savings benefits of lower rates.

-There can be a number of financial dole when it comes to refinancing your mortgage, but it’s important to work out your budget and crunch the numbers before you make a final decision.
+There can be a number of financial dole when it comes time to refinance your mortgage, but it’s important to work out your budget and crunch the numbers before you make a final decision.
 Refinancing can be an upright fiscal move if it condenses your mortgage payment, shortens the term of your loan or helps you build equity more quickly.
 When used carefully, it can also be a valuable tool in getting debts under control.